ammfat/Blanket-Web/README.md

     ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
     ```

-4. Install all requirements by running `pip install -r requirements.txt`
+4. Install all requirements by running `pip install -r requirements.txt`.

 5. Activate the virtual environment.
-Depends on your OS and terminal, if you using GNU/Linux and FISH, simply run `source env/bin/activate.fish`
+It depends on your OS and shell emulator, please refer to [this page](https://flask.palletsprojects.com/en/2.0.x/cli/) for better information.

-6. Run the application by using this following commands
+6. Run the application by using this following commands:

     ```
     set FLASK_APP run.py